4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 • Which topics take longer to explain (which may indicate a need for sales coaching)

 Keep in mind that a great discovery call is always a two-way conversation.
-Both the rep and the prospect should be asking and answering questions — and when things are really going well, these questions will flow naturally into one another rather than feeling like part of a script.
+Both the rep and the prospect should ask and answer questions, and when things are really going well, these questions will flow naturally into one another rather than feeling like part of a script.

-This year, the number of sales call discovery questions from both parties increased significantly.
+This year, the number of sales call discovery questions from both parties has decreased significantly.
+This isn’t surprising, as the overall length of discovery calls has also decreased.
 If you notice your data doesn’t match, find out:

 • Who is asking the most questions